Wednesday, February 9, 2011

 Breaking into multiple attempts/sessions

 One of the problems faced by persons involved in research is that they are usually involved in mental tasks which require multiple sittings.
 It is usually not possible to sit down and keep on thinking till you find a solution.
 Normally, you will get stuck mentally (mental block) or bored/tired.
-One need to break the monotony and switch to something else and then come back.
-Alternatively, take a small break (short walk may be), then come back and attempt again.
+At that point simply stop and switch to next task in the list.

 Maintaining a list

 The objective should be to finish a task as soon as possible once it is taken up.
-It is better to take up the tasks and finish them without leaving them halfway.
-Instead of leaving a task it is better not to take it up in first place.
+Instead of leaving a task halfway, it is better not to take it up in the first place.
 Further, it is important to utilise your time efficiently so that maximum amount of work gets done.

-Each task is done till one feels bored or tired and feel like moving to another task.
+Each task can be done till one feels bored or tired.
 Each such duration can be called slot.
-Most of the tasks will be done in multiple slots.
+Most of the tasks will be done in multiple slots spread over multiple days.
 Slot end will depend on the cues as mentioned.
-Whenever a slot ends, the next task in the list can be attempted.
-Everyday, we can start from top of the list.
-This way, when a task is attempted, it is taken up everyday till it is finished.
+Whenever a slot ends, next tasks from the list can be attempted.
+Everyday, we can begin with the topmost task and continue spending time on each task in order of reducing priority.
+This way, when a task is picked up, we tend to choose important task first.
 A task gets removed only when it gets finished.

 Managing Distractions